 to add a new API Role.
 The API Role Create Window opens.

-- Data Import - Import into WSM
+- Data Import - Import into the security application

-- Data Export - Export from WSM
+- Data Export - Export from the security application

 - Read Management Audit - View the Management Audit log